mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   <tr>
     <td>Value type</td>
     <td>Reference type</td>
-    <td>Value types (struct) are cheaper to allocate and deallocate in memory, however the assignment of a large value type can be more costly than a reference type (class).</td>
+    <td>Value types (struct) are cheaper to allocate & deallocate in memory, however the assignment of a large value type can be more costly than a reference type (class).</td>
   </tr>
   <tr>
     <td>Passed to functions by value</td>